 Several works have addressed the question of authentication and identity management and proposed different solutions to this problem.
-The user centric identity management approach provides a stronger mutual authentication between user and service providers by enabling the storage of identifiers and credentials from different service providers in a single resistant hardware device called Personal Authentication Device (PAD) [2].
-A Hierarchical identity-based cryptography scheme was proposed in [3].
-This scheme was considered as new solution for cloud computing security with federal identity management [4].
+The user centric identity management approach provides a stronger mutual authentication between user and service providers by enabling the storage of identifiers and credentials from different service providers in a single resistant hardware device called Personal Authentication Device (PAD) [?].
+This solution offers protocol flexibility giving that the PAD supports different authentication protocols, user mobility and more important compatibility with legacy identity management systems.

+A Hierarchical identity-based cryptography scheme was proposed in [?].
+This scheme was considered as new solution for cloud computing security with federal identity management [?].
 In fact, the federated identity management deals with problems between external user and internal network and vice versa.
 This approach creates a federated identity domain so that user identity can be recognized across different networks.
+The Identity-Based authentication discussed in [?], presents a new method for identification within a cloud environment.
+In this method, Identity-Based Hierarchical Model for Cloud Computing (IBHMCC), node identity depends on identifies of all parent nodes on hierarchical way : The hierarchical model is composed of three levels beginning with the root and each node has a unique name used to create its ID.
+This model comes with its corresponding encryption and signature schemes.

-Our work will rely on smartcard technology, precisely EAP-TLS smartcard, as a solution for authentication and identity management presented in [5] [6].
+Our work will rely on smartcard technology, precisely EAP-TLS smartcard, as a solution for authentication and identity management presented in [?] [?].
 The use of smartcard offers: